itsrdm/44Net/index.md

 | 44.46.96.0 /24   | KD0EAG amateur-experimental           | KD0EAG       |              |
 | 44.46.128.0 /24  | Blue Springs, Missouri                | N0VEP        |              |

-This table was last manually updated on, `April 24, 2022`.
+This table was last manually updated on, `September 3rd, 2022`.
 You can view the most up to date information via the [Missouri AMPRNet Portal](https://portal.ampr.org/networks.php?a=region&id=879).